unknownguy49/unknownguy49/README.md

 ## Experience

-- **Outreach Team Member at Microsoft Student Chapter VIT-AP (Mar 2024 - Present):**
+- **CSI Chapter VIT-AP (Oct 2023 - Present):**
-  - Conducted thorough research on industry experts and professionals via LinkedIn.
-  - Reached out to potential speakers and successfully secured commitments for webinars.

-- **V-CODE Team Member at CSI Chapter VIT-AP (Oct 2023 - Present):**
+  - Development Team Member (Oct 2024 - Present)
-  - Developed and maintained coding tutorials and resources for chapter members.
-  - Organized and conducted coding workshops and hackathons to enhance members' programming skills.
-  - Collaborated with team members to design and implement coding challenges for various events.
+    - Collaborated with team members to design and implement innovative software solutions, focusing on usability and functionality.
+Assisted in debugging and optimizing code, improving performance and efficiency across projects.
+    - Engaged in thorough code reviews and contributed to documentation, ensuring adherence to best practices and fostering a culture of continuous learning within the team.
+  - V-CODE Team Member (Oct 2023 - Oct 2024)
+    - Developed comprehensive coding tutorials and resources, enhancing members' understanding of various programming languages and frameworks.
+Organized hands-on workshops and hackathons, resulting in improved member participation and skill development.
-  - Provided mentorship and support to students participating in coding competitions.
+    - Provided one-on-one mentorship for students in coding competitions, offering guidance on problem-solving strategies and coding best practices.

-  - Assisted in promoting and publicizing events through social media and campus networks.
+- **Microsoft Student Chapter VIT-AP (Mar 2024 - Present):**
+  - Outreach Team Member
+    - Researched industry experts and professionals on LinkedIn to identify potential speakers, focusing on relevance to current trends and technologies.
+    - Successfully reached out to potential speakers, securing commitments for webinars that promote knowledge sharing and networking among members.

 ## Projects